HL7/phd/src/pagecontent/ProfileConsumers.md

  - **single number** such as a temperature, weight, glucose concentration, pulse rate, blood oxygen saturation, or miles run.
 Single number or 'scalar' measurements are the most common type of measurement and *usually* have a unit.
 All measurements in this category follow the [Phd Numeric Observation Profile](PhdNumericObservation.html) and can be identified when the Observation.meta.profile="http://hl7.org/fhir/uv/phd/StructureDefinition/PhdNumericObservation".
  - **multiple-number** where multiple numbers at a single point in time need to be taken together to represent the value, also known as compound or vector, such as the systolic, diastolic, and mean components of the blood pressure or x-, y-, and z- components of an acceleration.
 Compound measurements *usually* have units.
 All measurements in this category follow the [Phd Compound Numeric Observation Profile](PhdCompoundNumericObservation.html) and can be identified when the Observation.meta.profile="http://hl7.org/fhir/uv/phd/StructureDefinition/PhdCompoundNumericObservation".
- - **code** such as the meal context and health status in a glucose monitor.
+ - **alpha-numeric code** such as the meal context and health status in a glucose monitor.
 A coded measurement is used when there is a limited set of options and each option is specified by a code.
 In the case of the meal context some of the options are pre-meal, post-meal, bedtime, fasting, etc. All measurements in this category follow the [Phd Coded Enumeration Observation Profile](PhdCodedEnumerationObservation.html) and can be identified when the Observation.meta.profile="http://hl7.org/fhir/uv/phd/StructureDefinition/PhdCodedEnumerationObservation".
- - **state or event** measurements which report a set of conditions that may occur simultaneously.
+ - **state or event** measurements (alpha-numeric codes) which report a set of conditions that may occur simultaneously.
 An example would be a room status measurement in an independent living facility such as patient in room, door closed, window closed, climate control off, and video monitoring off.
 All measurements in this category follow the [Phd Bits Enumeration Observation Profile](PhdBitsEnumerationObservation.html) and can be identified when the Observation.meta.profile="http://hl7.org/fhir/uv/phd/StructureDefinition/PhdBitsEnumerationObservation".
 It should be noted that there is no 'room status' measurement defined for PHDs; it is used here because if it did exist it would be an illustrative example of a state measurement value.
  - **periodic samples** (often waveforms) such as an ECG trace, a forced exhalation flow rate from a spirometer, a pleth wave of a pulse oximeter, or a sequence of heart rates.
 These measurements are a periodic sequence of scalars and *usually* have units.
 All measurements in this category follow the [Phd Rtsa Observation Profile](PhdRtsaObservation.html) and can be identified when the Observation.meta.profile="http://hl7.org/fhir/uv/phd/StructureDefinition/PhdRtsaObservation".
  - **string** measurements which are just arbitrary human-readable strings.
 These kinds of measurements are rare as they cannot be processed by machine.
 All measurements in this category follow the [Phd String Enumeration Observation Profile](PhdStringEnumerationObservation.html) and can be identified when the Observation.meta.profile="http://hl7.org/fhir/uv/phd/StructureDefinition/PhdStringEnumerationObservation".